ubihot/blokedin/README.md

 ## resources
 - https://web.stanford.edu/~jurafsky/slp3/
 - https://www.youtube.com/watch?v=Rvppog1HZJY (Stanford, funnily released on 2025-04-08)
-- include the CMU advanced course fall 2024
+- TODO include the CMU advanced course fall 2024
 - TAD lectures slides
 - TODO read and see if it helps https://course.fast.ai/ (it's not all NLP though) (maybe list it as a resource, )
 - TODO write the history of nlp as in this video https://www.youtube.com/watch?v=Rvppog1HZJY
+- TODO include any other useful resource here

-## Intro Stuff
+## Lecture One
 mainly following the Speech and Language Processing book
 - Tokenization
 - Regular Expressions
 - Edit Distance
 - BPE, what was before BPE?? what's the BPE paper? include it here

-####
-ELIZA is a simple pattern recognition program (chatbot) that acts like a Rogerian psycotherapist in the 1966, acted like a listener that knows nothing about the world.
+### Regular Expressions, Tokenization, Edit Distance (maybe/?)
+ELIZA was a chatbot like program using pattern recognition phrases like "I need X" and translate into suitable output like "what would you do if you got X?".
+It didn't know anything about the world, it was like a listener that acts like knowing nothing.

 One tool to describe text pattern is **regular expression**, for example to extract strings from document.
 **text normalization** means converting it to a more convenient standard form.